BradHillier/Chessboard/design/design.md

     - uses the `piece_num_` to determine if the `Piece` is white or black and then returns the boolean constant associated with its colour.
 <br>

-- **AvailableMoves( ) :** Array\<Position\>
+- **AvailableMoves( ) :** vector\<Position\>
     - Returns all available moves for the piece from its current position.
-Moves outside of the board's boundaries and moves that are occupied with a piece of the same colour will not be included in the returned array.
+Moves outside of the board's boundaries and moves that are occupied with a piece of the same colour will not be included in the returned vector.
 <br>

 ## 12. Globals  <a  name="globals" />